 All is Well?

-Not an hour has passed when rain starts hammering down on us.
+Not an hour has passed when the rain starts hammering down on us.
 A good time to test the new wipers, which are doing a great job.
 But something is not right.
 I don’t know what is wrong, but was I hearing a strange noise?
 My mind is working overtime and I try to recall all the important events of the last weeks.
 Without doubt I overlooked or forgot something.
 I am sure of it but I can’t recall what.
 I did leave a mental note, but I seem to have trouble retrieving it [see the beginning of this story].

 I park the Land Cruiser on a small parking next to a gas station and disappear under the car just to check something.
 Things start to clear up in my mind and I remember three long bolts on the top of the gearbox that hold the overdrive lever.
 If I remember correctly I had turned them in just a few revolutions before I left them sitting there and had dinner.
 I forgot all about them.